Atomic Quantum Sensors for High-Frequency Gravitational Wave Searches

-Our estimates so far have neglected cavity--atom hybridization~\cite{Kockum:2017sed, Kockum:2017xqr}.
-When the atomic transition is tuned near the cavity resonance, the two systems form polariton modes with collective vacuum Rabi splitting $\Omega_N = 2 g \sqrt{N}$ for $N$ atoms with single-photon coupling $g$, altering both signal transduction and noise scaling.
-In this strong-coupling regime, the graviton-induced excitation populates a hybrid polariton mode rather than a bare cavity photon, changing the effective coupling strength and its scaling with atom number.
-The sensitivity formulas quoted above thus apply only in the dispersive limit; a full treatment of the resonant hybridized regime is left for future work.
-Furthermore, only a fraction $\eta$ of the graviton–photon–converted power couples into the resonant cavity mode.
-Realistic values of $\eta<1$ depend sensitively on magnetic-field homogeneity, spatial overlap with the cavity mode, and cavity losses, and must be included in realistic projections.
-Strong magnetic fields also induce Zeeman shifts $\propto \mu_B B$, where $\mu_B = 5.8\times 10^{-5}$\,eV/T. For $B \gtrsim 1$\,T, these shifts approach microwave transition frequencies, causing broadening and decoherence.
-A practical solution is to place the atomic ensemble in a magnetically shielded region, spatially separated from the conversion cavity and coupled via a low-loss waveguide, with the associated transfer loss absorbed into~$\eta$.
+Our estimates also neglect cavity--atom hybridization~\cite{Kockum:2017sed, Kockum:2017xqr}.
+When the atomic transition lies close to the cavity resonance, the two systems form polariton modes with collective vacuum Rabi splitting $\Omega_N = 2g\sqrt{N}$, where $g$ is the single-photon atom--cavity coupling, modifying the signal transduction and noise properties.
+In this strong-coupling regime, the graviton-induced excitation populates a polariton mode rather than a bare cavity photon, changing the effective coupling strength and its scaling with atom number.
+The sensitivity estimates derived above assume instead a dispersive regime in which the atomic ensemble acts as a weakly perturbative readout rather than as part of the cavity eigenmode, requiring $g\sqrt{N} \ll 2\pi\,|f_{\rm at} - f|$, where $f_{\rm at}$ is the transition frequency between atomic levels and $f$ is the cavity resonance frequency.
+Strong hybridization occurs once the collective coupling exceeds the relevant dissipation scales,

+where $\Delta f_{\rm at}$ is the atomic linewidth.
+This issue is particularly relevant for Rydberg setups, where large transition dipoles and high-$Q$ cavities can naturally push the system toward the strong-coupling regime.
+For the optimistic benchmark parameters and $N\sim10^6$--$10^9$ atoms, one finds $g\sqrt{N}\sim10^5\,{\rm Hz}$.
+In practice, this can be addressed by operating the Rydberg ensemble as a dispersive electrometer rather than as a resonant absorber~\cite{Haroche:1989igc, Boss:2017ryq}, using MHz-scale detunings to remain in the perturbative regime.
+In optical Raman schemes, the larger optical linewidths make the dispersive interpretation less restrictive, even in the most optimistic configurations.
+A full coupled-mode treatment of the strongly hybridized regime is left for future work.
+Furthermore, only a fraction $\eta$ of the converted power couples into the resonant mode.
+Realistic $\eta<1$ depends on the magnetic field homogeneity, spatial overlap, cavity losses, and possible transfer losses between the conversion region and the atomic readout.
+Strong magnetic fields also cause Zeeman shifts $\propto \mu_B B$, where $\mu_B = 5.8\times 10^{-5},{\rm eV/T}$.
+For $B \gtrsim 1,{\rm T}$, these shifts can approach microwave transition frequencies, causing broadening and decoherence.
+A practical mitigation is to place the atomic ensemble in a magnetically shielded region, spatially separated from the conversion cavity and coupled via a waveguide, with the transfer loss absorbed into~$\eta$.